Industries & Professions /

 After the Second World War, American international business quickly expanded its manufacturing and distribution facilities overseas.
 In some instances, these companies were established under licensing arrangements or as joint ventures with a foreign company.

 In the 1960s, the United States experienced an erosion of its dominant position in world trade, and in most of the years since 1970, it has reported a negative trade balance (more imports than exports).
 In 1999, the U.S. trade deficit reached an all-time high of $263 billion as economic crises in other countries caused our exports of everything from soybeans to automobiles to fall.
 Since that time, the U.S. trade deficit continued to rise significantly, reaching $752 billion in 2006.
 However, the deficit dropped in 2007 to $699 billion, a trend economists blamed on the recession causing a drop in consumers' buying power and declining demand for imported goods.
 As the recession continued, the trade deficit remained low compared to previous years.
 In 2009 the deficit bottomed out at $384 billion.
 As the economy improved and recession ended, the trade deficit increased to $499 billion for 2010 and $557 billion for 2011.
 The year 2012, however, showed the first signs of what may be a new trend.
 The balance for that year came to $535 billion, and by late summer 2013 it had reached its lowest level since early 2010.
+At the end of the 2013, the trade deficit had decreased to $474.9 billion.
 Policymakers in the United States are keenly interested in continuing this trend toward an improved trade balance.

 Among economic policymakers today, the most popular solution to the trade deficit is expansion of free trade, which means open markets and economic interdependence.
 In a move toward more free trade, President Clinton signed two agreements that took effect in 1994.
 The North American Free Trade Agreement (NAFTA) is a pact among the United States, Canada, and Mexico.
 Its provisions included the elimination of all tariffs over the next 15 years on goods produced and sold in North America, the barring of governments from imposing special requirements on foreign investors, and the lifting of certain restrictions on services, such as banking, telecommunications, and transportation.
+In 2013, five years after NAFTA was implemented, the U.S. had a total of $1.1 trillion in export/import goods with Canada and Mexico.
 The second pact, which consisted of amendments to the General Agreement on Tariffs and Trade (GATT), was approved by the U.S. Congress and the governments of 116 other nations.
 It reduces international trade barriers, including tariffs, import quotas, and export subsidies.
-Opponents of agreements of this sort argue that they put American jobs at risk and increase the U.S. trade deficit.
+This treaty lasted almost half a century; in 1995, the World Trade Organization (WTO) took over, using the same system of rules as GATT.
+In 2013, with the acceptance of Yemen as an organization member, 97.1 percent of the global economy falls under the WTO trading system.
+Opponents of agreements and organizations of this sort argue that they put American jobs at risk and increase the U.S. trade deficit.